-Reduction in Discipline - At any level of review, if the decision is to reduce the level of discipline and/or remove all of the discipline and the grievant agrees, the reviewer that reduced the discipline will have the Adjudication of Complaint rewritten.
+Reduction in Discipline - At any level of review, if the decision is to reduce the level of discipline, the reviewer that reduced the discipline will have the Adjudication of Complaint rewritten.
 The new Adjudication of Complaint will show the new level of discipline in the appropriate place on the form.
 All original dates will be utilized on the written adjudication.
 If the grievant does not accept the reduction or removal, the matter can proceed to the next step of the procedure based on the original discipline.

-Exoneration of Discipline - Anyone with authority to review discipline pursuant to the process set forth in 12.1(D) above may also exonerate the discipline and the sustained complaint for findings and discipline of 80 hours or less.
-For all disciplinary actions above 80 hours, exoneration of discipline and/or the sustained complaint can only be authorized by the Deputy Chief or arbitrator if the grievance has been appealed to that level.
-If the discipline and sustained complaint are reversed in favor of the employee, the Personnel Bureau file and the employee's bureau file will be purged of all references to the investigation.
+Exoneration of Discipline - Exoneration of discipline or the sustained complaint or a change to the Internal Affairs sustained violation, can only be authorized by the Deputy Chief, a Labor Management Board, or arbitrator if the grievance has been appealed to that level.
+If the discipline and sustained complaint are reversed in favor of the employee, the Personnel file and the employee's bureau file will be purged of all references to the investigation.
 Additionally, the Internal Affairs file will be supplemented to show the new findings.